oracle-livelabs/apex/rag-apex-app/2-setup-backend-ai-agents/setup-backend-ai-agents.md

 	![Create Bucket button](./images/active.png "")

-## Task 4: Create your Gen AI Agent:
+## Task 4: Create your Gen AI Agent

 1. Navigate to Gen AI Agents by selecting the hamburger menu in the top left-hand corner, click **Analytics & AI** and then, **Generative AI Agents**.
 Make sure you are in the correct region.